GSA/digitalgov.gov/content/authors/fedora-braverman/_index.md

 email: "fedora.braverman@nih.gov"

 # Bio — keep it under 50 words
-bio: "Fedora is the Digital Information Specialist at the National Cancer Institute/NIH (NCI) where she works with UX designers and information architects to develop [cancer.gov](https://www.cancer.gov/) and [cancer.gov/español](https://www.cancer.gov/espanol).
-She is passionate about making NCI’s website usable, enjoyable and useful for its users.
+bio: "As the digital information specialist at the National Cancer Institute (NCI) of the National Institutesof Health (NIH), Fedora works with UX designers and information architects to develop [cancer.gov](https://www.cancer.gov/) and [cancer.gov/español](https://www.cancer.gov/espanol).
+She is passionate about making NCI websites usable, enjoyable, and useful for its users.

-She is the co-manager of the [Multilingual Community](https://digital.gov/communities/multilingual/) that works together to solve common issues on communication in languages other than English.
+Fedora is also the co-manager of the [Multilingual Community](https://digital.gov/communities/multilingual/) that works together to solve common issues on communication in languages other than English.

-Prior to working for NCI, she worked and developed [MedlinePlus](https://medlineplus.gov/), the website for consumer health information from the National Library of Medicine.
-She was the lead of the [MedlinePlus en español](https://medlineplus.gov/spanish/), the [NIH MedlinePlus magazine](https://magazine.medlineplus.gov/) and the [NIH MedlinePlus revista](https://magazine.medlineplus.gov/es/) teams where her main goal was to present high quality health information to consumers in both English and Spanish."
+Prior to working for NCI, she worked and developed [MedlinePlus](https://medlineplus.gov/), the website for consumer health information from the National Library of Medicine (NLM).
+She was the lead of the [MedlinePlus en español](https://medlineplus.gov/spanish/), the [NIH MedlinePlus magazine](https://magazine.medlineplus.gov/), and the [NIH MedlinePlus revista](https://magazine.medlineplus.gov/es/) teams where her main goal was to present high quality health information to consumers in both English and Spanish."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""